lchacon-LANL/pixie3d/doc/README.txt

 19-23, 2006.

 > Appendix 1: Default values for input parameters for "pixie3d.x":
       !General setup
-      neqd     = 8             !
-Number of degrees of freedom (equations)

       nxd      = 64            !
 Mesh points in x-direction
       nyd      = 64            !
 Mesh points in y-direction
       nzd      = 64            !
 Mesh points in z-direction